FedorMorgunov/STAD/README.md

 ### **Training**

 > [!IMPORTANT]
-> Before starting training, make sure to adjust the `batch_size` parameter in the config according to your available GPU memory.
+> Before starting training or testing, make sure to adjust the `batch_size` parameter in the config according to your available GPU memory.
-(A larger batch size requires more VRAM.)
+> (A larger batch size requires more VRAM.)

 In each config file you can set the hyperparameters.
 The default parameters achieve the best results reported in the paper.